The last tab allows you to enable optional services that extend the functionality of the builder

 Custom social icons

-When you enable Custom Social Icons in the Social module, users of the editor will be able to upload their own social media icons as a new “Add a custom icon” feature will now be available in the Social content block’s property panel.
+When you enable Custom Social Icons in the Social module, users will be able to upload their own social media icons as a new “Add a custom icon” feature will now be available in the Social content block’s property panel.

 Undo and changes history